adhmkt/assistant/README.md

 # Chatbot
-My initial trial to creat a multi module Chatbot
+My initial test to create a multi module Chatbot